If you asked any digital marketer about which advertising tactic you aren’t using but should, they’d tell you without flinching an eye: retargeting.

 One way to run retargeting ads is by using a little bit of FOMO (fear of missing out).
 This type of ad is targeted at people who want to be part of their peer group and it works very well because they encourage high-performers to join other high-performers.

-Read more about how these event ads performed for Outreach.
+Read more about how event ads performed well for Outreach and their annual conference.

 Retargeting ad type #2: Promote the feature